The Changing Land

-Elements of the story intentionally reflect the work of H. P. Lovecraft, Frank Belknap Long, and William Hope Hodgson, including the Hounds of Tindalos, here called the "Hounds of Thandalos", The House on the Borderland, and the appearance of the Old Gods.
+Elements of the story intentionally reflect the work of H. P. Lovecraft, Frank Belknap Long, and William Hope Hodgson, including the Hounds of Tindalos (here called the "Hounds of Thandalos"), The House on the Borderland, and the Old Gods.

 Plot summary

 The novel picks up several months after the events in the last chapter of Dilvish, the Damned.
 The Castle Timeless, one of several fortresses belonging to Dilvish's arch-enemy, Jelerak, is currently inhabited by the "mad" Old One Tualua.
 Tualua is undergoing one of the "changes" common to his kind, which are causing him periodic fits of insanity.
 These fits cause the land surrounding the castle to be subject to all sorts of chaotic, unpredictable, and often-deadly effects.
 A number of wizards, hoping to tap into Tualua's vast power, attempt to pass through this maelstrom and reach the castle.
 Watching events from the outside are members of the Society of Magic, who are containing the spread of chaos.

 Dilvish, determined to avenge himself against Jelerak, appears and attempts to breach the magical barriers, hoping to find his arch-enemy inside.
 Accompanied by his companion Black, a demon-like being in the shape of a black metal horse, they rescue a wizard, Weleand, from being drowned in an acid pit.
-Soon after they meet a young Elven sorceress, Arlata, frozen by a magical wind.
+Soon after, they meet a young Elven sorceress, Arlata, frozen by a magical wind.
 Weleand unfreezes her by transferring the condition to Black, and escapes.
 Dilvish is then captured by the caretaker of the castle, Baran of the Extra Hand, and thrown into the dungeon with several other captured wizards.

 Escaping the dungeon, Dilvish wanders the castle, eventually finding Semirama, a Queen from long ago resurrected by Jelerak because she can speak Tualua's ancient language.
 Semirama has built a rapport with the Tualua, and has convinced the demi-god to disrupt the lands around the castle with even more chaos than his periodic madness would cause.
 This is part of Baran's plan to usurp Jelerak's power, the disruption being one of the things preventing outsiders reaching the castle.
 Baran has also placed magical guards on other entry points, such as a mirror that can act as a portal.